vramirez257/fall.2025.python.midterm/Project Logic Explanation.md

 We’ll pick a dataset, tidy it, look at it with simple charts, train 2 models to make a prediction, and explain which model did better and why—all in plain English.
 ________________________________________
 1) The cast of characters (plain-English glossary)

-•	Dataset = a table (like Excel).
+A) Dataset = a table (like Excel).
 Each row is one thing (a student, a house).
 Each column is a property (study time, bedrooms).

-•	Feature = an input column you can use to predict something (e.g., studytime, absences).
+B) Feature = an input column you can use to predict something (e.g., studytime, absences).

-•	Target = the one column you’re trying to predict (e.g., final grade).
+C) Target = the one column you’re trying to predict (e.g., final grade).

-•	Cleaning = fixing obvious messes (missing values, duplicates, weird text).
+D) Cleaning = fixing obvious messes (missing values, duplicates, weird text).

-•	Preprocessing = gentle prep so models can eat the data (numbers scaled, words turned into numbers).
+E) Preprocessing = gentle prep so models can eat the data (numbers scaled, words turned into numbers).

-•	EDA (Exploratory Data Analysis) = quick stats + simple charts to understand your data before modeling.
+F) EDA (Exploratory Data Analysis) = quick stats + simple charts to understand your data before modeling.

-•	Model = a recipe that learns from examples to make predictions (e.g., “Logistic Regression”, “Random Forest”).
+G) Model = a recipe that learns from examples to make predictions (e.g., “Logistic Regression”, “Random Forest”).

-•	Metric = a score to judge your model (e.g., accuracy for yes/no, RMSE for numbers).
+H) Metric = a score to judge your model (e.g., accuracy for yes/no, RMSE for numbers).

 Two kinds of targets:

 •	Classification (predict a category): “pass vs fail”, “churn yes/no”.

 •	Regression (predict a number): “final grade 0–20”, “house price”.
 ________________________________________
 2) What success looks like (grading guide in human terms)